tildelowengrimm/talon/rules.md

 ### Slams

 The taker may call a slam.
 This call is a promise to take a certain number of tricks this hand.
-There a two types of slam: a grand slam and a small slam.
+There a two types of slam: a grand slam and a little slam.
 A grand slam means taking every single trick.
-A small slam means taking every trick but three.
+A little slam means taking every trick but three.

 A called grand slam is worth a 400-points bonus if the taker makes it, but costs a 200-point penalty if it is not achieved.
-A called small slam is worth a 300-point bonus if made, but costs a 150-point bonus if missed.
+A called little slam is worth a 300-point bonus if made, but costs a 150-point bonus if missed.

 A slam may also be made without being called, but their bonus is halved.
 The bonus from a slam is not multiplied according to the contract.